 Although nuts will vary in their content of protein, oils, vitamins and minerals we can look at them overall and get the general idea of what they have to offer.

-Vitamins and Minerals–Here again, nuts vary but many contain iron, magnesium, calcium, potassium, vitamin E and zinc–to name just a few.
+Vitamins and Minerals – Here again, nuts vary but many contain iron, magnesium, calcium, potassium, vitamin E and zinc, to name a few.

 The Asian energetics of nuts

 Cashews – Kidney shaped cashews benefit the Kidneys – this is a case of ‘like treats like’ those cute little kidney shaped cashews treat the kidneys.
 They also benefit the Heart.
 Lower in carbohydrates than other nuts they offer vital minerals including copper, magnesium, potassium, iron and zinc.
 Most of the fat in cashews is in the form of oleic acid know for protecting against cancers and heart disease.